 All outdoor illumination shall be amber.
+Illumination described as "warm", "warm white", or Dark Sky Friendly are not necessarily compliant.
 On a case-by-case basis the RASC may allow 3000K LEDs.
 However, no more than 1% of the total emitted light shall be emitted in the "glare zone" between 90-80 degrees from nadir (ShCO requirements).
-And, the illumination level must be less than 1/4 the levels specified in this chapter.
+And, the illumination level must be less than 40% the levels specified in this chapter.
+(This accounts for the difference between photopic lumens and scotopic lumens.)
 This will help preserve night vision and limit the extent of the ecological impact.